Saloni1707/TrainModel/README.md

 # TrainModel

 📊 Linear Regression with Keras –
-This project is part of Google’s Machine Learning Crash Course.
 We trained a linear regression model using Keras to predict taxi fares based on trip data.

 🔧 Features Used
 TRIP_MILES (distance)